Skip to Content

 For example, if an investment of $1,000 generates a net income of $200, the ROI would be 20%.
 This means that the investment generated a return of $0.20 for every $1 invested.

-ROI can be used to compare different investment options and to assess the efficacy of financial decisions.
+ROI can be used to compare different investment options and assess the efficacy of financial decisions.
 For example, a company may be considering two different marketing campaigns.
 The first campaign has a lower upfront cost but is expected to generate less revenue.
 The second campaign has a higher upfront cost but is expected to generate more revenue.
-By calculating the ROI of each campaign, the company can determine which one is the better investment.
+By calculating the ROI of each campaign, the company can determine which is the better investment.

 Here are a few tips on how to improve your ROI: